AbimbolaAyo/LITA_Class_Project/README.md

 ### Data Sources

-The primary source of Data used here is Data Sale.csv, which is open source data that can be freely downloaded from an online repository such as Kaggle, FRED, or any other site.
+The primary data source used here is Data Sale.csv, which is open-source data that can be freely downloaded from an online repository such as Kaggle, FRED, or any other site.

 ### Tools Used
-- Microsoft Excel for Data Cleaning, Analysis, and Visualization.
+- Microsoft Excel [Download Here].(https://www.microsoft.com)
+    1. For data Cleaning
+    2. For Data Analysis
+    3. For Visualization.

 - SQL - Structured Query Language for Querying of Data.
 - PowerBI - Power Business Intelligence for Data Visualization, Business Intelligence Reporting, Data Integration, Data Modeling, Dashboard and Report sharing.